 Nevada brothels cannot advertise in counties in which the sale of sexual services has been prohibited.
 In counties where prostitution is allowed, they cannot advertise in public theaters or on public streets or highways.
 Advertisers have challenged these laws on the grounds that they infringe upon the First Amendment right to free speech—in this case, free commercial speech.
 But courts have held that Nevada's restrictions on prostitution advertising don't violate the First Amendment.
 Likewise, a federal appeals court has ruled that the state's interest in preventing the commercialization of sex trumps the free-speech interests of advertisers.

-In 1999, Sweden enacted a law that decriminalized the sale of sex, but kept its purchase illegal.
+In 1999, Sweden enacted a law that decriminalized the sale of sex but kept its purchase illegal.
 Many feminists advocate this model, while others argue that full decriminalization—for both sellers and buyers of sex—is more logical.
 Those who support the Swedish system point to studies indicating that prostitutes by and large do not choose the sex trade of their own volition.
 They argue that prostitution is inimically coercive.
 To them, confining punishment to patrons will help end prostitution and sex trafficking without persecuting sex workers.

-Some have credited the Swedish law with a decrease in demand for prostitution and reduction in the number of people involved in the sex trade.
-There have been proposals to mimic the Swedish model in the United States, but by all accounts the American decriminalization movement has been gradual at best.
+Some have credited the Swedish law with a decrease in demand for prostitution and a reduction in the number of people involved in the sex trade.
+There have been proposals to mimic the Swedish model in the United States, but by all accounts, the American decriminalization movement has been gradual at best.